orix-software/orix-software.github.io/docs/tutorials/advanced_submit_part1.md

 ## Chain

 Calls a new submit script.
-If chain is called, the main script is left and the one starts
+If chain is called, the main script is left and the one starts.

+chain gets $0 to $09 arg from the script which launch chain.
+Chain accepts paramaters after submit but it's not handled

 ```bash
 chain script.sub